langchain-ai/langgraph/docs/docs/concepts/index.md

 Using checkpointing is as easy as calling `compile(checkpointer=my_checkpointer)` and then invoking it with a `thread_id` within its `configurable` parameters.
 You can see more in the following sections!

+## Thread

+Threads in LangGraph represent separate **sessions** of a graph.
+They organize state checkpoints within discrete sessions to facilitate multi-conversation and multi-user support in an application.

+A typical chat bot application would have multiple threads for each user.
+Each thread represents a single conversation, with its own persistent chat history and other state.
+Checkpoints within a thread can be rewound and branched as needed.

+Threads in LangGraph are distinct from [operating system threads](https://docs.python.org/3/library/threading.html), which are units of execution managed by the OS.
+They are more akin to a [conversational thread](<https://en.wikipedia.org/wiki/Thread_(online_communication)>) in email, twitter, and other messaging apps.

+When a `StateGraph` is compiled with a checkpointer, each invocation of the graph requires a `thread_id` to be provided via [configuration (see below)](#configuration).

 ## Configuration

 For any given graph deployment, you'll likely want some amount of configurable values that you can control at runtime.
 These differ from the graph **inputs** in that they aren't meant to be treated as state variables.
 They are more akin to "[out-of-band](https://en.wikipedia.org/wiki/Out-of-band)" communication.